Patlabor

 Mobile Police Patlabor (機動警察パトレイバー, Kidō Keisatsu Patoreibā), also known as Patlabor (a portmanteau of "patrol" and "labor"), is a Japanese science fiction media franchise created by Headgear, a group consisting of manga artist Masami Yūki, director Mamoru Oshii, screenwriter Kazunori Itō, mecha designer Yutaka Izubuchi, and character designer Akemi Takada.

 The popular franchise includes a manga, a TV series, two OVA series, three feature-length movies, two light novel series, and a short film compilation, named Minipato (ミニパト) because of its super deformed (chibi) drawing style.
 The series has been adapted into video games and licensed products from OST to toys.
 Patlabor is known for using mecha – designed by Yutaka Izubuchi – not just for police or military purposes, but also for industrial and municipal jobs.
-The series is one of the earlier examples of what is called a "media mix" in Japan, where there is no one source material: Multiple forms of media (in Patlabor's case the anime and manga) are worked on at the same time independently of each other.

-Animations from Patlabor were used extensively in the music video "Juke Joint Jezebel" by KMFDM.
-The manga received the 36th Shogakukan Manga Award for shōnen in 1991.

 Plot

 The story takes place in what was, at the time of release, the near future of 1998–2002.
 Robots called "Labors" are employed in heavy construction work.
 The Tokyo Metropolitan Police has its own fleet of Patrol Labors ("Patlabors"; as opposed to patrol cars) to combat crimes/terrorism and deal with accidents involving Labors.
 The story arcs usually revolve around Tokyo Metropolitan Police Special Vehicle Section 2, Division 2.
 Noa Izumi is the main protagonist of the series, but all of Division 2 play roles.
-Hata and Kusumi are main protagonists of the third Patlabor film.
+Hata and Kusumi are the main protagonists of the third Patlabor film.

 The Next Generation takes place in 2013, with an entirely new cast with the exception of Shige and Buchiyama in maintenance, but the new members of SV2 have similar names and personalities to the old ones.

 The feature films follow a separate continuity, referred to as the "movie timeline", as opposed to the "TV timeline", with the Early Days OVA following the "movie timeline", and the New Files OVA following the "TV timeline".
 In addition, the manga follows its own continuity.

 The Next Generation features episodes that directly reference the TV series, while its final episode and movie are a direct sequel to the second movie.